Program: B.A., Linguistics

 - Verbalize how sociocultural diversity manifests itself in language using methods and concepts from the field of sociolinguistics.

-- Read, evaluate and write effectively about linguistic topics.
+- Read, evaluate and write effectively about linguistic topics, theoretical and applied.